Skip to content

 2. The process is spawned and the entry point is reached

-3. A breakpoint is placed at the symbol <function> in the binary
+3. A breakpoint without a callback is set on the function function in the binary

-5. The value of the RAX register is read and printed
+8. The value of the RAX register is read and printed when the process is stopped at the my_breakpoint breakpoint

 Conflicts with other Python packages